donkodimov/howdoai/howdoai/README.md

 - Provides concise, one-line answers to "how-to" questions
 - Includes code snippets or commands when relevant
 - Uses an local and remote AI-powered backend for generating responses
+- Allows limiting the number of words in the response
+- Allows limiting the number of tokens in the API request
+- Supports both local and Groq API endpoints

 ## Configuration